 The sales cycle for energy efficiency and renewable energy projects in general take from 18 to 42 months, with sales to federal government and housing authority customers tending to require the longest sales processes.
-Our sales cycle has been further lengthened as a result of macroeconomic conditions and we cannot predict the timeline for our selling cycle in the current conditions.
-Our existing and potential customers generally follow extended budgeting and procurement processes, and sometimes must engage in regulatory approval processes related to our services.
+Our sales cycle has been further lengthened as a result of macroeconomic conditions as well as uncertainly stemming from changes in regulations and policies that may be implemented by the new U.S. administration, and we cannot predict the timeline for our selling cycle in the current conditions.
+Our existing and potential customers generally follow extended budgeting and procurement processes and sometimes must engage in regulatory approval processes related to our services.
 Our customers often use outside consultants and advisors, which contributes to a longer sales cycle.
 Most of our potential customers issue an RFP, as part of their consideration of alternatives for their proposed project.
 In preparation for responding to an RFP, we typically conduct a preliminary audit of the customer's needs and the opportunity to reduce its energy costs.
 For projects involving a renewable energy plant that is not located on a customer's site or that uses sources of energy not within the customer's control, the sales process also involves the identification of sites with attractive sources of renewable energy, such as a landfill or a favorable site for solar PV, and it may involve obtaining necessary rights and governmental permits to develop a project on that site.
 If we are awarded a project, we then perform a more detailed audit of the customer's facilities, which serves as the basis for the final specifications of the project.
 We then must negotiate and execute a contract with the customer.
 In addition, we or the customer typically need to obtain financing for the project.